stormalf/chibicc/README.md

 ## TODO

+- trying to pass GNUC from 3 to 4
 - trying to compile other C projects from source to see what is missing or which bug we have with chibicc.
 - trying to fix issue with postgres tests
 - trying to rewrite extended assembly to be more robust